 When it comes to green energy, Terracon’s innovative new solution is the most sustainable and eco-friendly foundation for wind turbines on the market today.
 As an example, the construction of a gravity spread foundation supporting a typical 4.2 MW wind turbine generator (WTG) releases over a million pounds of carbon dioxide into the atmosphere.
-In comparison, the construction of a G2P Foundation supporting the same WTG results in a 62% reduction in carbon dioxide emissions.
+In comparison, the construction of a second-generation pier foundation supporting the same WTG results in a 62% reduction in carbon dioxide emissions.
 For a 100-turbine wind project, this amounts to a total reduction of more than 64 million pounds of carbon dioxide, equivalent to removing about 5,400 cars from the road.

 As wind turbines get bigger, this patent-pending foundation design can support these increased loads while realizing a significant reduction in carbon dioxide emissions.